hzjken/multimodal-transportation-optimization/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/30411828/45585955-c6311e80-b920-11e8-95c9-bc90089446b4.jpg"></p>

+## Problem Statement
 In our simulated case, there are 8 goods, 4 cities/countries (Shanghai, Wuxi, Singapore, Malaysia), 16 ports and 4 transportation tools.
 The 8 goods originate from different cities and have different destinations.
 Each city/country has 4 ports, the airport, railway station, seaport and warehouse.
 There are some routes connecting different ports.
 Each route has a specific transportation tool, transportation cost, transit time and weekly schedule.
 Warehouse in each city allows goods to be deposited for a period of time so as to fit certain transportation schedules or wait for other goods to be transported together.
-Some more criteria about the case will be given in later parts.
+All goods might have different order dates and different delivery deadlines.
+With all these criteria, how can we find out solution routes for all goods that minimize the overall cost?

 <p align="center"><img  height="350" src="https://user-images.githubusercontent.com/30411828/45628501-d125b380-bac6-11e8-8bd8-b909ac2a257e.png"></p>